thegeeklab/prometheus-pve-sd/docs/content/setup/prometheus-operator.md

 ## Prometheus configuration

-Prometheus needs to know which endpoint to check for target discovery, this is done similarly to a `file_sd_config`
-The following example assumes, that the above deployment is in the same namespace as the Prometheus instance.
+Prometheus needs a basic http service discovery configuration to fetch system metrics from the host's discovered from PVE.
+The following example assumes, that the above deployment was done in the same namespace as the Prometheus instance.

 ```YAML
 - http_sd_configs: